lynnlangit/aws-for-bioinformatics/6_Automation-KELLY/0_Use_aws_genomics-cli.md

 Amazon Genomics CLI is an open source tool for genomics and life science customers that simplifies and automates the deployment of cloud infrastructure, providing you with an easy-to-use command line interface to quickly setup and run genomics workflows on Amazon Web Services (AWS) specified by languages like WDL.

+Genomics CLI makes it easy for software developers and researchers to automatically provision, configure, and scale cloud resources to run genomic specific processes at petabyte scale.
+This tool includes support for spot instances so that customers get the lowest costs possible.
+Genomics CLI is built on top of AWS CDK, which allows customers to easily extend the tool to support their own custom workflows.

 - top level AWS docs --> https://aws.amazon.com/genomics-cli/
 - snakemake tutorial --> https://aws.github.io/amazon-genomics-cli/docs/workflow-engines/snakemake/